A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

-We will now explain how to adapt the above construction in the case of an HNN extension.
-We will present the construction, and leave the proof of Proposition \ref{def-retr} to the reader in this case. \\ \\ \textbf{Case 2:} The free splitting $S$ is the Bass--Serre tree of a decomposition of $F_N$ as an HNN extension $F_N=A\ast$. \\ \\ The tree $U$ has one of the two shapes represented on Figure \ref{fig-splitting}, where $t$ denotes a stable letter for the splitting.
-It comes with two orbits of attaching points, and corresponding elements $c_1,c_2\in F_N$ (there is a degenerate case where $c_1=c_2$, represented on the right of Figure \ref{fig-splitting}).
-If $c_1=e$, then we let $b'_1(T):=b_1(T)$.
-If $c_1\neq e$, then we let $b'_1(T)$ be either the projection of $\text{Char}_{T}(t^{-1}c_2t)$ to $\text{Char}_{T}(c_1)$ if these sets have nondegenerate intersection, or else the midpoint of their intersection.
-Similarly, we let $b'_2(T):=b_2(T)$ if $c_2=e$, or else $b'_2(T)$ is defined as either the projection of $\text{Char}_{T}(tc_1t^{-1})$ to $\text{Char}_{T}(c_2)$ if these sets have nondegenerate intersection, or else as the midpoint of their intersection.
-The tree $\rho(T)$ is then defined as the tree that splits as a graph of actions over $S$, with vertex action $T'_A$ and attaching points $b'_1(T)$ and $b'_2(T)$, where the simplicial edge is given length $d_T(tb'_1(T),b'_2(T))$.
+The second case is when neither $u_1$ nor $u_2$ belongs to $U_A^{\min}$.
+Then $u_1$ and $u_2$ belong to arcs stabilized by elements $c_1,c_2\in F_N$ (in the case where $c_1=c_2$, the points $u_1$ and $u_2$ may be the two extremities of the segment fixed by $c_1=c_2$, but it might also happen that one of them is not an extremity, see Case~2 in Figure~\ref{fig-splitting}).
+We then define a basepoint $b'_1(T)$ to be the projection of $\text{Char}_{T}(t^{-1}c_2t)$ to $\text{Char}_{T}(c_1)$ if these sets have nondegenerate intersection, or else the midpoint of their intersection.
+Similarly, we let $b'_2(T)$ be the projection of $\text{Char}_{T}(tc_1t^{-1})$ to $\text{Char}_{T}(c_2)$ if these sets have nondegenerate intersection, or else as the midpoint of their intersection.
+We then define $X_{S,U}\subseteq \widehat{cv_N}$ to be the set of all trees $T$ that split as graphs of actions over the splitting $S$ and with attaching points belonging to the characteristic sets of $c_1$ and $c_2$ respectively.
+We argue as in Case~2 of the free product case.